 Assistant surgeon: The Retiree Medical Benefit covers assistant surgeon's fees when the procedure makes it medically necessary to have an assistant surgeon.
-To determine whether an assistant surgeon is considered medically necessary, use the CheckFirst predetermination procedure.
+To determine whether an assistant surgeon is considered medically necessary, use the CheckFirst (Pre-Determination of Benefits) procedure.